 The country is a producer of iron, phosphates, limestone, gravel and sand.
-Yet social conflicts around revenue redistribution to resource-rich communities and mine rehabilitations have been widespread.
+Political unrest and social conflicts around revenue redistribution to resource-rich communities and mine rehabilitations have been widespread.
 The national EITI is expanding outreach to mining communities, including canvassing citizens’ demand for information.
-The EITI can provide an instrument for tracking enforcement of rules and taxes, monitoring the ongoing updating of the mining cadastre for instance.
+The EITI can provide an instrument for tracking enforcement of rules and taxes as well as monitoring the ongoing updating of the mining cadastre and mining code.

 The three main taxes and fees imposed on companies operating in the mining sector include corporate income tax, a levy on service providers (retenue sur prestation de services – RSPS) and dividends.
 The Tax Commissioner (“Commissariat des Impôts) is the main body responsible for collecting and managing taxes paid to the central government.
 Regional and municipal governments (“communes” and “prefectures”) are responsible for levying and collecting local taxes, but also receive a share of land, waste management and professional taxes as subnational transfers.

 The current Mining Code does not contain clear provisions dealing with the publication of contracts.
 However, some mining contracts are published on the website of the Directorate of Mining and Geology.

 Togo's current legal framework does not provide for a clear definition or public registry of the actual owners of companies bidding, operating or investing in extractive assets.
 Togo attempted to disclose beneficial ownership in its 2012 2013 EITI Reports.
 In both reports, about half of the companies disclosed their legal owners but no company has yet disclosed the beneficial owners.
 With the 2016 EITI Report, more companies disclosed their beneficial owners, including information on politically exposed persons.
 The report recommends the creation of a public beneficial ownership register.

 Togo is considered a model country in terms of compliance with the EITI Standard.
 We will continue on the path to full transparency.